Building Trust Between Managers and Diverse Women Direct Reports (Report)Feb 01, 2011

 Trust between managers and direct reports is essential to forming productive workplace relationships, facilitating employee engagement, navigating the workplace, and improving overall performance across the organization.
-However, diverse women, defined in Building Trust Between Managers and Diverse Women Direct Reports as those belonging to racial minority groups in North America, often face greater challenges than white women in forming trusting relationships with their managers.
-Among other factors, negative stereotyping and exclusion from influential networks can influence the ways in which diverse women experience workplaces and can limit diverse women’s access to trusting relationships.
+However, women of color, defined in Building Trust Between Managers and Diverse Women Direct Reports as those belonging to racial minority groups in North America, often face greater challenges than White women in forming trusting relationships with their managers.
+Among other factors, negative stereotyping and exclusion from influential networks can influence the ways in which women of color experience workplaces and can limit women of color’s access to trusting relationships.

 The report examines two dimensions of trust:

 - Disclosure: When a direct report communicates sensitive or personal information to her manager.